doriwilson/recce-super-demo/QUICK_START.md

 # Build models (creates data for Recce to compare)
 dbt build

-# Run Recce to see the changes
+# Run Recce to see the changes (uses pre-generated state file)
-recce server
+recce server recce_state.json
 ```

 **What you'll see**: Recce shows row count differences (25 → 23 orders) and status distribution changes.